Queue-Fair/magento/README.md

 The `if` statement prevents the Adapter from running on background Magento AJAX and RestAPI calls - you really only want the Adapter to run on page requests.

-In the case where the Adapter sends the request elsewhere (for example to show the user a queue page), the `exit()` method is called by the Adapter and the rest of the page will NOT be generated, which means it isn't sent to the visitor's browser, which makes it secure, as well as preventing your server from having to do the work of producing the rest of the page.
+In the case where the Adapter sends the request elsewhere (for example to show the user a queue page), the `go()` method will return false and the rest of the page will NOT be generated, which means it isn't sent to the visitor's browser, which makes it secure, as well as preventing your server from having to do the work of producing the rest of the page.
+It is important that this code runs *before* the Magento framework initialises so that your server can perform this under load.

 Tap `CTRL-O` to save and `CTRL-X` to exit nano.

 **NOTE** *Alternatively*, if you want to use the Queue-Fair classes elsewhere within PHP with Magento (not as the first line of `index.php`), you might want to AutoLoad them.
-To do this, add the following lines to /vendor/queue-fair/magentoadapter/composer.json and do a `composer update`
+This is not recommended as the loading the Magento framework will likely be too onerous when your server is under heavy load, but if you want to do it anyway, add the following lines to /vendor/queue-fair/magentoadapter/composer.json and do a `composer update`

 ```
 "autoload" : {